jasonacox/tinytuya/README.md

 ### Scan Tool
-The function `tinytuya.scan()` will listen to your local network (UDP 6666 and 6667) and identify Tuya devices broadcasting their IP, Device ID, ProductID and Version and will print that and their stats to stdout.
+The function `tinytuya.scan()` will listen to your local network (UDP 6666 and 6667) and identify Tuya devices broadcasting their Address, Device ID, Product ID and Version and will print that and their stats to stdout.
 This can help you get a list of compatible devices on your network.
 The `tinytuya.deviceScan()` function returns all found devices and their stats (via dictionary result).

 You can run the scanner from the command line using this:
   ```bash